qiangallo/Yelp_Sentiment_Analysis/README.md

 for city in df_cleaned['city'].unique():
     print(city)

-# Create a new column that combines city and state to make them unique
 df_cleaned['city_st'] = df_cleaned['city'] + ", " + df_cleaned['state']

-# Display the first few rows to verify
 print(df_cleaned[['city', 'state', 'city_st']].head())

 #Okay, so there are multiple things that still need to be cleaned